 If you don’t weight down your crust, the sides will slide right down to the bottom of the pie pan.
 Take it from someone with experience!

 Fresh cranberries should be widely available in stores by now, and it’s always a good idea to buy a few extra bags and stick them in your freezer.
 They’re very seasonal, but I love cooking and baking with them all year long.

 My husband wasn’t the only one who loved this pie.
-My boys and I did too, and we all agreed that it should make an appearance on our Thanksgiving table!
+My boys and I did too, and we all agreed that it should make an appearance on both our Thanksgiving and Christmas menus.

 Be sure to save this Cranberry Chocolate Pecan Pie recipe to your favorite Pinterest board for later.

 TIPS FOR MAKING THE PERFECT PIE CRUST: